wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/integrations/includes/2-challenges.md

 ![Diagram of common integration challenges.](../media/2-common-challenges.png)

-The solution architect must ensure that integrations are not brittle; tightly-coupled systems are hard to change.
+The solution architect must ensure that integrations are not brittle so systems are not hard to change.

 ## Influencers

-Factors that will influence how you design integrations include:
+Factors that will influence your design integrations include:

 - Volume of data that is being moved or accessed
 - Quality of data